 Principle Strategic Actions Success Indicator Planning and Integration Map all pests in the Shire, updated as appropriate (e.g. new infestation identified, infestations eradicated).
 Accurate, current and legible maps made available to the public.
 Annual review of action plan and management objectives.
 Timely review of action plan.
-Council is to utilise available GPS mapping technologies such as Fulcrum, or maintain a weed/pest animal database recording new infestations.
+Council is to utilise available GPS mapping technologies, or maintain a weed/pest animal database recording new infestations.
 Accurate records maintained and provided to the public.
-Council is to encourage all stakeholders to develop a property Pest Management Plan including plants and animals, and utilise Fulcrum or a similar database system.
+Council is to encourage all stakeholders to develop a property Pest Management Plan including plants and animals, and utilise technologies or a similar database system.
 Accurate records maintained.
-Pest animal and plant management across council boundaries to be an agenda item at least once per year at the Regional Council Forum.
-Agenda addressed at forum.
+Pest animal and plant management across council boundaries is considered.
+Regular contact with cross border organisations such as Local Land Services and neighbouring shires.
+Rural Services staff attend the Shire Rural Lands Officers Group of Western Qld Meeting & NSW Local Land Services bi-annual meetings.